MirrorNetworking/Mirror/README.md

 1. Clone this repository or download as a zip file
 2. Add all files to your unity project
+3. Go to player settings and set your scripting runtime version to `.Net 4.x Equivalent`
 3. Restart unity

 ## Migration Guide